Iowa vs. Maryland NCAA Football Odds, Plays and Insights | October 1, 2021

 Maryland Stats and Trends

-- Maryland's games this year have gone over the point total one time in four opportunities (25%).
+- Maryland's games this season have gone over the point total one time in four opportunities (25%).

-- Maryland is 3-1 against the spread and 4-0 overall in games when it puts up more than 11 points.
+- When Maryland scores more than 11 points, it is 3-1 against the spread and 4-0 overall.

 - The Terrapins average 247.8 more yards per game (519.3) than the Hawkeyes give up per matchup (271.5).